Shivendra-github/digital-business-card/README.md

 # Scrimba - Digital Business Card solution
-## This is a solution to the Digital Business Card solo project on Scrimba.
-Scrimba helps you improve your coding skills by building realistic projects.
+<p>This is a solution to the Digital Business Card solo project on Scrimba.
+Scrimba helps you improve your coding skills by building realistic projects.</p>

 ## Screenshot
 <img src='images/digital card.png' width='100%'>